 Stephen Fry once wrote a piece called ‘Sock Fury‘ in which he described the incandescent fury engendered by losing one of his favourite socks.
 At the time of reading it I was young, single and childless and I found it very funny.
-Now, married, aged, and with a toddler and young baby, I am haunted by his words.
+Now, married, aged, and with teenagers, I am haunted by his words.

 This is the group of incidents I class as the yes-I-KNOW! type of triggers.
-It also includes how cross I get when, laden with shopping and dying for the loo, I discover that my husband has locked the Yale lock which means I have to put everything down, wedge my toddler against the wall and tuck my baby under my arm so that I have both hands free to open the bloody door.
+It also includes how cross I get when the children were young, and laden with shopping and dying for the loo, I discovered that my husband has locked the Yale lock, which means I had to put everything down, wedge my toddler against the wall and tuck my baby under my arm so that I have both hands free to open the bloody door.
 He thinks I’m being stupid and of course he’s right, security is very important – it’s just that him saying that makes me crosser than ever.

 Of course the most annoying situations are the ones when deep down you know it’s actually your fault.
 Rage that your trousers won’t do up?
 Shouldn’t have had that third bag of crisps should you?
 Furious that you can’t find your keys?
 Well, maybe if you were a bit more organised and put them in the same place you wouldn’t lose them.
 God how I hate that little smug voice at the back of my head (occasionally sounding a little like my husband) that adds a dash of guilt to irritation which leads to impotent rage – the worst kind.